MetaMask/metamask-docs/01_Main_Concepts/01_Getting_Started.md

 To develop for MetaMask, you're first going to want to get MetaMask installed on your development machine.
 [Download here](https://metamask.io/).

 Once you have it running, you should find that new browser tabs have a `window.ethereum` object available in the console.
 This is the way MetaMask provides for you to interact with it.

 You can review the full API for that object [here](../API_Reference/Ethereum_Provider).
+Note that in **Q1 2020**, we are introducing significant changes to this API, and we recommend that you refer to its documentation.

 ## Basic Considerations